 Is it treatable?

 Generalised anxiety disorder is treatable and can be managed through completing fitting forms of treatment and by utilising healthy coping strategies.
-Through our rehab clinic, a personal programme of generalised anxiety disorder treatment services will be promoted for you.
+Through our rehab clinic, a personal programme of dual diagnosis treatment services will be promoted for you.
+Drug and alcohol addiction is also very treatable at our rehab clinic.

 Are there any self-help tips for generalised anxiety?